It’s full steam ahead for National Disability Insurance Scheme (NDIS) following the July 1 rollout at the trial sites. The NDIS

-DisabilityCare Australia will provide services to around 410,000 Australians with a disability when fully operational in 2018-19.
+will provide services to around 460,000 Australians with a disability when fully operational in 2018.

-DisabilityCare Australia will be launched on 1 July 2013 in four locations: the Barwon Region in Victoria; the Hunter Region in NSW; and the entire states of South Australia and Tasmania.
-In July 2014, the ACT will also roll out a launch.
+The NDIS is being trialled in four locations: the Barwon Region in Victoria; the Hunter Region in NSW; and the entire states of South Australia and Tasmania.
+In July 2014, the ACT, WA and NT will also begin a trial

-Vision Australia has two local offices that fall within the launch sites including the office in Geelong VIC and Newcastle NSW.
-The teams are currently working to identify eligible clients who may be interested in applying to be included in the launch.
+Vision Australia has two local offices that fall within the current trial sites including the office in Geelong VIC and Newcastle NSW.
+Those teams are currently working with eligible clients who are interested in applying for access to the Scheme.

 What has Vision Australia done?